Contact Us for a Free Consultation 703-352-9044

 Can the person who made the Complaint of violence drop or dismiss the charges when I come to court?

-Answer: No, the complaining witness does not have the power or authority to dismiss the charges.
-The decision to dismiss (or nolle prosequi) the charges before trial rests with the prosecutor (called the Commonwealth Attorney in Virginia).
-The prosecutor may take into consideration the wishes of the complaining witness when making a decision.
-But the discretion rests entirely in the hands of the prosecutor.
+Answer: No, the complaining witness does not have the power to dismiss the charges.
+The decision to dismiss (or nolle prosequi) the charges in court rests with the prosecutor (called the Commonwealth Attorney in Virginia).
+The prosecutor may take into consideration the wishes of the complainant/victim when making a decision.
+But the decision rests entirely in the hands of the prosecutor.
 The alleged victim may be compelled to testify by subpoena unless there are self-incrimination issues.
 This includes spouses.

 What happens to my Firearm rights if I am convicted of this domestic violence charge?

 Answer: Federal law prohibits an individual convicted of misdemeanor domestic violence charges from ever possessing a firearm or ammunition.
-It is advisable to keep this in mind if you own firearms, are into the sport of hunting, or have access to firearms in your home for self-protection.
+It is advisable to keep this in mind if you own firearms, are passionate about hunting, or have firearms in your home for self-protection.
 Violation of this law is punishable by up to ten years in prison.

 Can I be charged with Domestic Assault and Battery if the event happened after I moved out of the home I shared with my boyfriend or significant other?